-Data change requests received after September 15th to correct data reported for the previous program year will not be accepted.
+Data change requests received after September 15th to correct data reported for the previous program year will not be included in performance.
+However, if data errors are discovered after the deadline for performance submission, data change requests should still be submitted in order to improve the accuracy, validity, and reliability of program data.
 Acceptable data change request documents include the SCWOS Change Request Form - Individual Records and the Activity Record Change (ARC) Form.
-These forms are located in SCWOS under Staff Online Resources.
+The forms are located in SCWOS under Staff Online Resources.